nuxtlabs/nuxtlabs.com/content/about.md

 ## Mission

 ### Open Source Software
 As developers, we believe in the importance and power of Open Source.
 Innovation in technology belongs to open source authors that have changed the path of companies - indeed many of careers have depended on them - Languages, Operating Systems, Frameworks and many more.

 Most of NuxtLabs projects are open source and will always be.

 ### Intuitive Web Development
-Developer Experience, Convention over configuration, etc.
+We craft software focused on developer experience to solve modern web development constrains such as Web Vitals, SEO, Hybrid rendering and more.
+Our goal is to provide web developers the simplest way to build performant and blazing fast website.

-## Backed by incredible investors
+## Incredible investors

-First Minute Capital
-Kima Venture
-Eduardo Ronzano
-Renaud Visage
+Since 2020, we are proundly backed by these amazing investors: First Minute Capital, Kima Venture, Eduardo Ronzano and Renaud Visage.